Clinical Research Center (CRC) Nurse

 The University of Chicago was awarded a Clinical and Translational Science Award (CTSA) by the National Institutes of Health, National Center for Advancing Translational Sciences (NCATS) to provide resources to basic, clinical, and translational scientists through new professional interactions, program and research projects, and through the elimination of barriers within research.
 The Institute for Translational Medicine (ITM) is the administrative unit for UChicago's CTSA program, and it works with more than 60 institutions across the country as part of the CTSA consortium to advance medicine in innovative ways and transform research results into improved clinical practice.
 The ITM operates across divisional, departmental, and professional school lines to generate new research methods, technologies, and molecular target discovery.
 It also works with its affiliates at Rush University Medical Center, the Illinois Institute of Technology (IIT), and NorthShore University HealthSystem, along with strategic Chicagoland partner organizations and community members to convert biomedical research into health improvement and to raise public awareness both about the research being done and the importance of participation in clinical trials.

-Reporting directly to the Clinical Research Center Manager, the Clinical Research Center (CRC) Nurse participates in a variety of clinical research projects/studies involving various study designs and procedures for participants, including multi-centered cooperative group and intergroup trials at a national level, multi-institutional pharmaceutical trials, single and multi-centered trials, and observational, registry and phenotypical studies, designed, implemented, and coordinated in the CRC.
+Reporting directly to the Clinical Research Center Manager, the Clinical Research Center (CRC) Nurse participates in a variety of clinical research projects/studies involving various study designs and procedures for participants, including multi-centered cooperative group and intergroup trials at a national level, multi-institutional pharmaceutical trials, and single and multi-centered trials, and observational, registry and phenotypical studies designed, implemented, and coordinated in the CRC.
+Participates in established and future research programs.
+Trains and participates in trial related activity and cares for participants enrolled into research protocols while they are present on the CRC, following unit procedures.
+Research participants may include pediatric, adult and geriatric populations.
+Assess participants and reports clinical/nursing issues including adverse drug reactions to the appropriate personnel, following using procedures.
+Follows Good Clinical Practice (GCP), professional nursing practice standards, patient-centered care principles and unit policies/procedures in all interactions with research participants.
+Evaluates all lab results for signs of toxicity or complications related to either the treatment or disease.

 - Participates in established and future research programs.